Malick-Taky/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	*BREATH and LOVE are environment variables
 	*The script should display the result, followed by a new line

 11- The script 11-binary_to_decimal in the file converts a number from base 2 to base 10.

 	*The number in base 2 is stored in the environment variable BINARY *The script should display the number in base 10, followed by a new line

+12- The script 12-combinations in the file prints all possible combinations of two letters, except oo.

+	*Letters are lower cases, from a to z
+	*One combination per line
+	*The output should be alpha ordered, starting with aa *Do not print oo
+	*Your script file should contain maximum 64 characters

 13- The script 13-print_float  prints a number with two decimal places, followed by a new line.